There are many ways to reach the State Capitol in Olympia, Washington. For those traveling by car, parking options are listed below.

-There are nine parking locations available for visitors to the Capitol:
+There are eight parking locations available for visitors to the Capitol:

-2. North and South Diagonal Parking.
-Located along the North and South Diagonal streets on the Capitol Campus.
+2. North and South Diagonal Parking located along the North and South Diagonal streets on the Capitol Campus.
 The North Diagonal has 54 stalls.
 The South Diagonal has 48 stalls.
-There is a $1.50 per hour charge.
+There is a $2.00 per hour charge.

-4. General Administration Building, located at 11th Avenue and Columbia Street.
+3. General Administration Building located at 11th Avenue and Columbia Street.
 There are 35 visitor parking stalls on the west side (facing Capitol Lake) of the building.
-There is a $1.50 per hour charge.
+There is a $2.00 per hour charge.

-5. Natural Resources P1 Parking Lot off Washington Street is metered parking with 204 stalls and offers free Dash shuttle service.
+4. Natural Resources P1 Parking Lot off Washington Street is metered parking with 204 stalls and offers free Dash shuttle service.
 There is a $2.00 per hour charge.

-7. Capitol Campus Visitor Parking at Maple Park Avenue and Jefferson Street offers 51 stalls and includes the free Dash shuttle service.
+5. Capitol Campus Visitor Parking at Maple Park Avenue and Jefferson Street offers 51 stalls and includes the free Dash shuttle service.
 Parking is $2.00 an hour.

 School Buses (Unscheduled) - There is no reserved parking available for buses bringing unscheduled school tour groups to the Capitol.
 Please unload at the Winged Victory Monument traffic circle at the west end of the South Diagonal, then proceed to the parking area along Deschutes Parkway.
 Return to the Winged Victory Monument shortly before departure time.